fcvalise/fcvalise.github.io/_posts/2017-02-28-an-octonaut-odyssey.markdown

 </div>

 <div class="text justify general-margin">
-Developped in C++ with our own engine, An Octonaut Odyssey is the result of a work performed by a team of enthusiasts.
+Developed in C++ with our own engine, An Octonaut Odyssey is the result of a work performed by a team of enthusiasts.
 The game is unique mainly because it was entirely designed based on one simple <a alt="https://www.sfml-dev.org/" href="https://www.sfml-dev.org/" target="_blank">SFML</a> library, from the physics engine to the music, including animations and sound design.